gottacatchenall/ms_sampling_effort/manuscript.md

 (they do interact, but we didn't observe it).
 Further this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations reflect the distribution of species abundances within communities [@Poisot2015SpeWhy].
+This noise in data have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the inferences we make about network properties and relations among species. @Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network, but this done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
+In some systems, e.g. megafauna food-webs, this many observations is either impractical or infeasible due to the absolute abundance of the species in question.

 This is compounded by semantic confusion and ambiguity in what is meant by "interaction", which is often system specific [@Strydom2021RoaPre].
-Here distinguish between a species occurring, a species being observed occurring, two species being observed co-occurring, and two species being observed interacting.
+Here distinguish between a species _occurring_, a species being _observed_ occurring, two species being observed _co-occurring_, and two species being observed _interacting_.
 In @fig:taxonomy we show that seeing two species co-occurring is a prerequisite for determining whether an interaction occurs between two species exists.
+Co-occurrence is often assumed to mean meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot].
+What "interaction" means, and the practical meaning of results derived from observed "interaction"s is context dependent.
 Bears and salmon _interact_---a bear and the microbes in the soil of a dens interact, but less so.
-Sometimes interactions are directly observable, however in some contexts sampling is done for the explicit purpose of measing potential for interaction (eg disease).
+Here, we refer to species either as "interacting" (meaning that if two species co-occur, they will interact, at least sometimes) or "not-interacting" (two species that may co-occur but neither exhibits any meaningful effect on the biomass of the other).

 ![Taxonomy of false-negatives in data for two hypothetical species A and B, where in reality A and B do interact in some capacity.](./figures/concept_v3.png){#fig:taxonomy}

-This noise in data have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the inferences we make about network properties and relations among species.
-@Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network, but this done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
-In some systems, e.g. megafauna food-webs, this many observations is either impractical or infeasible due to the absolute abundance of the species in question.

 Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to